Popov-Lab-UNC/mockdock/README.md

 # FCGMB: Fragment-Constrained Generative Model Benchmark

-A benchmark package for generative molecular models, specifically using fragment-constrained docking with publicly available data and Autodock as a benchmark.
+A benchmarking package for generative molecular models.
+Each benchmark is built around a protein–ligand system from the PDB and a corresponding set of bioactivity-annotated compounds from ChEMBL.
+Models are scored by docking compounds that contain a specified molecular fragment, using AutoDock-GPU as the backend.

 ## Installation